Muscarinic acetylcholine receptor: M5 receptor

 Location of M5 receptors is not well known.

 Like the M1 and M3 muscarinic receptor, M5 receptors are coupled with G proteins of class Gq that upregulate phospholipase C and, therefore, inositol trisphosphate and intracellular calcium as a signaling pathway.

 Pharmacological application

 Ligands targeting the mAChR that are currently approved for clinical use include non-selective antagonists for the treatment of Parkinson's disease, atropine (to dilate the pupil), scopolamine (used to prevent motion sickness), and ipratropium (used in the treatment of COPD).

+In 2024, the United States FDA approved the drug KarXT (Cobenfy), which is a combination drug that combines xanomeline (a preferentially acting M1/M4 muscarinic acetylcholine receptor agonist) with trospium (a peripherally-restricted pan-mAChR antagonist for use in schizophrenia.)
+In early clinical trials of moderate to high severity patients without treatment resistant history, it has demonstrated efficacy about equivalent to that of other anti-psychotics (20-point improvement in PANSS vs 10-point placebo improvement), with a notably different side effect profile (very low rates of metabolic effects, hypotension, weight changes, or EPS) with moderately reported rates of nausea and constipation.
+No trials have been published to date regarding use in combination with other antipsychotics, use in treatment resistant patients, or head-to-head comparisons with other medications.
+This is the first anti-psychotic drug approved that uses a muscarinic mechanism of action, and many others are in development.